gogleva/SecretSanta/README.md

 TO DO (required minimum):

+- external dependencies:is there a better way than manage_paths?
 - set default options for C/Y/D/S scores in signalp => more flexible filtering?
 - fix signalp4 vs signalp 4.1 conflicts
 - add unit tests for large inputs in signalp - store them in a separate repo,